 A closer look at benzo addiction

-When the National Institute on Drug Abuse studied benzos back in 2012, it was clear the drug has addictive properties.
-The research showed that in the case of benzodiazepines, “two negatives make a positive, so when benzodiazepines limit the interneurons’ restraining influence, the dopamine-producing neurons release more dopamine.”
+The National Institute on Drug Abuse study of benzos shows that it’s clear the drug has addictive properties.
+The research showed that in the case of benzodiazepines, “two negatives make a positive, so when benzodiazepines limit the interneurons’ restraining influence.”

 The severity of benzodiazepine withdrawal varies from person to person.
 Factors include: